 Wonder of Eggs

 With Easter now upon us, I’m sure many of us are about to partake in the bizarre custom of eating large chocolate eggs delivered by a beribboned bunny.
 But as you’re smashing up your chocolaty treat, take a moment to celebrate the marvel of its form.
-The humble egg, an item found in millions of kitchens worldwide, is a symbol not only of Easter, but of spring, fertility and new life – yet it’s something we seldom stop to truly appreciate.
+The humble egg, an item found in millions of kitchens worldwide, is a symbol not only of Easter, but of spring, fertility, and new life – yet it’s something we seldom stop to truly appreciate.
 As it turns out, even if you’re not a chocoholic, there are plenty of reasons to be excited by eggs.

 How to Make an Egg

 In springtime, nature bursts into verdant glory.
 Animals of all kinds are preparing to bring new life into the world.
 But perhaps no preparation is quite as intense as that of birds.
 Precisely what this involves varies from species to species.
 Coastal birds flock to cliffs in their thousands, squabbling among themselves for the best nesting sites on impossibly narrow rocky ledges.
-Industrious little songbirds carry what looks to be their own body weights’ worth of moss, feathers and twigs to their chosen tree.
+Industrious little songbirds carry what looks to be their own body weights’ worth of moss, feathers and twigs to their chosen tree or hedge.
 Nests have to be constructed and intruders have to be chased away.

 But inside those birds, an invisible preparation is also happening: their bodies are getting ready to produce one of nature’s most delicate structures.
 A bird’s ovum (i.e. the female sex cell) may spend several days, or even weeks, in the ovary accumulating nutritive material in the form of yolk (from the Old English geolca, ‘the yellow part’), which will be essential for the embryo’s growth.
 The proportion of an egg that is yolk reflects how much the embryo will develop before hatching.
 In songbirds, which hatch blind and helpless and do much of their development outside the egg, it is just 20%; in kiwis, which develop extensively before hatching and emerge almost fully formed and independent, it is as much as 70%.